fmirkes/blog/articles/20190827 - Enable right-click for the Raspberry Pi touchscreen.md

 After a re-login, you should be able to run *evdev-rce* as normal user.

 ### Startup evdev-rce on login
+Almost done.
 To start *evdev-rce* on login just create the following file:
 ~~~sh
 # $HOME/.config/autostart/evdev-rce.desktop